 - Dragonlance also included minotaurs as a fairly civilized, if not always nice, Proud Warrior Guys Race.

 - Which may have inspired 4e to make them a playable race in general.
+It definitely is the reason they are playable in 5e.

 - Mystara also has Enduks — winged Minotaurs.

-- Minotaurs in Magic: The Gathering are usually portrayed as Proud Warrior Race Guys.
+- Minotaurs in Magic The Gathering are usually portrayed as Proud Warrior Race Guys.
 Hurloon Minotaur was an iconic creature in the early history of the game, but it wasn't actually a very good card.

 - Werewolf: The Apocalypse often speaks of the extinct Apis breed: a race of were-aurochs whose task was matchmaking, to ensure successful bloodlines of shifters.
 Sadly, they were wiped out in the massive wave of werewolf jackassery known as the War of Rage.
 The Minotaur was the last of their kind.